onedata/onedata-documentation/docs/user-guide/data.md

 1. The ACE is checked for applicability.
 ACEs that do not refer to the principal requesting the operation or any requested permission are ignored.
-2. If the ACE denies any of the requested permissions, then the request is denied.
+2. If the ACE denies any of the requested permissions, then access is denied and the algorithm terminates.
 3. If the ACE allows any of the requested permissions, then they are added to the list of granted permissions.
-If the list include all the requested permissions, the request is allowed and the process stops.
+If the list include all the requested permissions, the access is granted and the algorithm terminates.
 4. If the end of the ACL list is reached and permission has neither been fully granted nor explicitly denied, access is denied and the algorithm terminates.